11th October 2024: Istanbul Airport {Türkiye, October 2024}

 I’m usually rather enthusiastic when I visit new places, but if there is a place that I’ve found kind of over-hyped, that has been the park Parque del Capricho, in Madrid.
 “Capricho”, which means whim or folly – in its architectural meaning of an often extravagant picturesque building erected to suit a fanciful taste, or building erected for decoration, typical of the French and English decorative gardens from the 18th century.
 The park is located in Madrid, and the only romantic garden that remains in Madrid.
 It was promoted by the 12th Duchess of Osuna between 1787 and 1839, and became a recreational area for the nobility of the time.
 Some of the most important gardeners and landscapers of the time worked on its design.
 It was declared Historical Garden in 1934 and restored in 1999.

 So it is a garden, with some plants, some flowers, and a bunch of weird-looking decorative items, that takes itself a bit too seriously.
-It won’t accept pets and you can’t bring any food inside (it has some cage-looking “lockers” were you can leave your stuff.”.
-There is a strict capacity control that does nothing for it not to feel ridiculously crowded on a regular nice-weather Sunday.
+It won’t accept pets and you can’t bring any food inside (it has some cage-looking “lockers” were you can leave your stuff).
+There is a strict capacity control which does nothing for it not to feel ridiculously crowded on a regular nice-weather Sunday.
 Maybe it improves in spring / summer, and with fewer people, but I had some stuff to do in the area and that is why I made time to visit today.

 It had been raining all week, so I had mostly scrapped my plans.
 It was a great sunny day though so in the end I decided to get there.
 Parking the car was ridiculously easy – though the parking spot was maxed out, I found a very easy one in the avenue next to the park – good, it was close as I would not put my sandwich in the crappy-looking lockers and preferred taking it back to the car.
 Then I walked in, and explored for a couple of hours – and don’t tell anyone, but I ate a piece of candy, just to be rebellious (≧▽≦) (and to make sure I did not sugar crash without any food around, but that does not really make for a good story).